 The Council is particularly interested in identifying land for employment/business uses; however, other land uses can also be submitted.

-The call for sites process is open from January to September 2020.
+The call for sites process is open until 8 January 2021.
 Please note that any previous submissions will need to be submitted again following the format set out below, as this is a new call for sites process.

 The Council will only accept site submissions on the form provided.
 If you would like to submit one or more sites for consideration then please complete one form for each site and attach a location plan for each site showing its boundaries.
 Please access the online call for sites form via the link below.
 Guidance on completing the form is available through the ‘Help’ tab above (open in a new window).

 The Council’s preference is for online submissions; however, you can request a paper copy of the form by contacting the Strategic Planning Team on 01952 384241 or email DevelopmentPlans@telford.gov.uk

 In April 2017 a new duty was placed on local planning authorities to prepare, maintain and publish a register of previously developed land (brownfield land) which is suitable for residential development.
 The register is published online on the Council’s website.

 For a site to be included on the register it must be at least 0.25ha in size or capable of providing at least five homes, it must be suitable and available for residential development and should be deliverable within fifteen years.
 Further guidance is available on the government’s website.